Mehdi0x90/Web_Hacking/smart hunting.md

 **Tip:** Add `-t 50` to ffuf for speed, or `-fc 404` to skip dead ends.
 Test responsibly!

+- [ ] Discovering a business logic flow bug:

+      Exploiting steps

+        1. Register a new account and take note of the username you used
+        2. Verify and activate the account
+        3. Delete the account
+        4. Now, try registering again using the same username (observe what happens)

+  **Tip:** If the server still `blocks` or `reserved` the **username** after the account is deleted, congratulations! you've just uncovered a business logic flow bug ;)

 ### Blind XSS
 - [ ] Blind XSS Payload in `User-Agent` header